animist-os/crux/crux_tutorial.md

 [0,-1,1,0] * [0,[7, 6], 2]
 ```

-Nested mots now preserve unit duration by default.
+Nested mots now preserve unit duration by default (this is a recent change, if it makes you unhappy, you know who to call).
 If you want subdivision (timescale reduction), use the `/` postfix operator:
 ```
 [0,-1,1,0] * [0,[7, 6]/, -1]
 ```